unm-digital-history/campus-history/essays/university-of-new-mexico-press/index.md

 {% include figure.html
 class="img-center"
 width="50%"
-caption="The Palace of the Governors in two stages of remodeling in 1913, the year El Palacio Press, the progenitor to the UNM Press, began to release its eponymous magazine." src="images/Screenshot_20250521_004700.jpg"
+caption="The Palace of the Governors in two stages of remodeling in 1913, the year El Palacio Press, the progenitor to the UNM Press, began to release its eponymous magazine."[^Repair][^Restoration] src="images/Screenshot_20250521_004700.jpg"
 %}